Young-a Park is an Associate Professor and the Graduate Chair of the Asian Studies Program

 - ASAN 491K Globalization and East Asia

-- ASAN 491K Korean Society and Culture through Film
+- ASAN 491K North Korean History and Culture

 - ASAN 600K Asian Studies Seminar: Korea